netbrain/zwift/README.md

 - Podman: prefer setting VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all" (CDI device request).
 - Docker: prefer setting VGA_DEVICE_FLAG="--gpus=all".
 If Docker ≥ 25 is configured with CDI (nvidia-ctk runtime configure --enable-cdi), VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all" also works.

+If you're running Docker with CDI and Zwift fails to launch, try the long form VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all" (instead of "--gpus=all").

 See #208 for context.

 Examples: